ch4n3l/ch4n3l.github.io/_posts/2017/2018-07-14-goldeneye.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/goldeneye/webflag.png)

 This is one of my favorite boxes so far.
-It is challenging, but rewarding.
-I appreciate the rabbit holes that I ran into this box because it helped me explore topics I wasn't so familiar with.
+The box is challenging, but rewarding.

+I enjoyed the rabbit holes in this box, because it helped show light to topics I wasn't familiar with.

-The only issue with the box was the wordlist not being rockyou.txt, because of that simple fact I thought that the pop3 couldn't be cracked.
+The only "issue" I had with this box, was with the wordlist.
+Trying to crack using `rockyou.txt` failed, and I tried a couple other wordlists such as SecLists, but with no luck.
+This actually threw me down a different hole.

 Attempt the box: https://www.vulnhub.com/entry/goldeneye-1,240/